 The iris sphincter muscle, also known as the pupillary sphincter or sphincter pupillae, is a muscle located in the colored part of the eye called the iris.
-It encircles the pupil of the iris and functions to constrict the pupil in bright light (pupillary light reflex) or during accommodation.
+The sphincter muscle fibers are located near the pupillary margin and are slightly anterior to the pigmented epithelium of the iris.
+It encircles the pupil of the iris and functions to constrict the pupil in bright light via the pupillary light reflex or during accommodation.
 By controlling the diameter of the pupil, the iris controls the amount of light that reaches the back of the eye at the retina.

 The vertebrate eye is made up of tissue from various embryonic origins.
 The lens and the cornea originate from the surface ectoderm.
 The retina and the epithelial layers of the iris and ciliary body originate from the anterior neural plate.
 Within the stroma of the iris, the sphincter pupillae and dilator pupillae muscles develop from optic cup neuroectoderm, along with the iris epithelium.
-In contrast, the ciliary muscle (responsible for changing the shape of the lens) is derived from overlying mesenchyme.
-The optic cup which is neuroectodermal in origin and derives from the neural tube, gives rise to the neuronal retina, the retinal pigmented epithelium, the epithelial layers of ciliary body and iris, and the iris musculature.
+In contrast, the ciliary muscle, which is responsible for changing the shape of the lens, is derived from overlying mesenchyme.
+The optic cup is neuroectodermal in origin and gives rise to the neuronal retina, the retinal pigmented epithelium, the epithelial layers of ciliary body and iris, and the iris musculature.

 Ocular blood flow is controlled both via direct autonomic influences on the vasculature of the optic nerve, choroid, ciliary body, iris, and indirect influences on retinal blood flow.
 The iris is supplied by the anterior ciliary arteries, the long posterior ciliary arteries, and anastomotic connections from the anterior choroid.
 The majority of the venous drainage from the anterior segment of the eye drains into the choroid posteriorly and then into the vortex veins.

-There are two muscles of the iris, and they both consist of smooth muscle.
+There are two muscles of the iris and they both consist of smooth muscle.
 The sphincter muscle contracts the pupil in a circular motion while the dilator muscles enlarge the pupil by pulling the iris radially.
-An area called the collarette is the thickest portion of the iris where the sphincter muscle and dilator muscle overlap.
+An area called the iris collarette is the thickest portion of the iris where the sphincter muscle and dilator muscle overlap.
+While the collarette is typically flat, there are cases in which this structure can be rather prominent.

 Aniridia is characterized by iris hypoplasia and has been shown to be associated by mutations in the PAX6 gene.
 Usually involving both eyes, it can be congenital or caused by a traumatic injury to the eye.
 Isolated aniridia is a condition that can be associated with low vision, macular or optic nerve hypoplasia, cataracts, and cornea changes.
 Aniridia also can be associated with WAGR syndrome or Gillespie syndrome.